30 Sweet and Fun 1st Grade Poems for Kids

 How Are We Six -- first grade poems

 It’s so much fun to see students exploring new ways to use words and learn vocabulary.
 That’s why poetry is so exciting!
-We’ve put together this list of sweet first grade poems for kids to use in your classroom or at home.
+We’ve put together this list of sweet 1st grade poems for kids to use in your classroom or at home.
 You’ll find great options of various lengths for all reading levels.
 Your students will love them!

 1. First Grade Rocks by Lusine Gharibyan